EnsemblGenomes/parasite-static/species/Schistosoma_turkestanicum/PRJEB44434/Schistosoma_turkestanicum_PRJEB44434.annotation.md

-Gene models were provided by Duncan Berger, using a customized pipeline that integrated RNA-Seq homology data [Berger, D. (2021). *Comparative and population genomic analyses of the parasitic blood flukes* (Doctoral thesis)](https://doi.org/10.17863/CAM.86667).
+Gene finding employed a customized pipeline that integrated RNA-Seq and homology data.
+[Berger, D. (2021). *Comparative and population genomic analyses of the parasitic blood flukes* (Doctoral thesis)](https://doi.org/10.17863/CAM.86667).